Alternhuman/marcopolo-doc/source/installation.rst

 MarcoPolo is distributed as a Python package that includes the Marco and Polo functionality.
 When installed, the package copies the MarcoPolo python classes to a proper location, sets several shell commands, creates the auxiliary files and configures the daemon manager of the operating system to include Marco and Polo.

-The package can be downloaded from the releases page or be installed directly using `Pip <https://pip.pypa.io/en/stable/>`_.
+The package can be downloaded from the releases page or be installed directly using `pip <https://pip.pypa.io/en/stable/>`_.

 Dependencies
 ------------